microsoft/hands-on-lab-acs-teams/docs/workshop.md

 }
 ```

+As you can see, you need to check if there is a call in progress and if so, you can call the `hangUp` method on the call object to stop the call.

 </details>

 ### Test the call

 Inside the `src/acs-to-external/front` folder, you will find a `.env.example` file.
 Rename this file to `.env` and fill in the `BACKEND_URL` with the URL of your backend server which is `http://localhost:8080` by default.
+Make sure the backend server is running.

 You can now start the frontend by running the following commands: